Our Department

 cooperative fire protection agreement allowed through the Public Resources Code, Tuolumne County contracts with CAL FIRE to provide fire protection for when CAL FIRE is out of declared “fire season.”
 The County provides funding to staff Twain Harte CAL FIRE Station, and through another agreement with Mariposa County, provides for services at the Blanchard CAL FIRE Station (TCFD Station 64).

-The TCFD is funded for 50.5 full-time equivalent positions.
-Forty-six and a half of those through the cooperative fire protection agreement with CAL FIRE (Schedule A and Amador) and other agreements with Mariposa County and Columbia College.
-Those positions include an Assistant Chief, 2 Training/Safety Captains, 3.5 Emergency Command Center positions, 40 Engine Operations, and 1 Heavy Equipment Mechanic.
-The four remaining positions are County employees and consist of an Assistant to Department Head and 3 Fire Prevention Division positions which are supervised by the Assistant Chief.
+The TCFD is funded for 52.5 full-time equivalent positions.
+Forty-seven of those through the cooperative fire protection agreement with CAL FIRE (Schedule A and Amador) and other agreements with Mariposa County and Columbia College.
+Those positions include an Assistant Chief, a Battalion Chief, 2 Training/Safety Captains, 3.5 Emergency Command Center positions, 38.5 Engine Operations, and 1 Heavy Equipment Mechanic.
+The 4.5 remaining positions are County employees and consist of a Staff Services Analyst, .5 an Office Assistant and 4 Fire Prevention Division positions which are supervised by the Assistant Chief.